A Lot or a Little?

 Parents Need to Know

-From 2004, STARRIN' & STYLIN' is the first direct-to-video offering of the Bratz franchise.
-The animation is simplistic (the Bratz have no noses in this early effort); characters are almost interchangeable; story is uninspired and generic.
+The animation is simplistic (the Bratz have no noses in this early effort); characters are almost interchangeable; and the story is uninspired and generic.
 There's very little plot and much of the time is spent on visual images of the Bratz in various outfits and poses while shopping in a mall, getting ready for the prom, and visiting a spa.

 Taking advantage of many girls' developing interest in fashion, makeup, and style, Bratz movies are simply a hard-sell, skin-deep marketing tool.
 Later Bratz DVDs include confusing stories with some scary villains, dark magic, and danger.
 Starrin' & Stylin' is only mildly offensive in comparison.